 One of the biggest frustrations hosts report is pitches that lack specific topic ideas.

-A host who runs her own show described what successful pitches have in common: The pitches that have gotten yeses from us all have this in common: They had an exact topic idea (and sometimes even a title for the episode).
-They broke down the topic to the smaller bits and pieces within that topic they could talk about, or questions I could ask.
+Successful pitches have something in common: they come with an exact topic idea (and sometimes even a title for the episode).
+They break down the topic into smaller pieces the guest could talk about, or questions the host could ask.

-Even with you giving a podcast host the bullet points of breaking down your topic and sharing your experience on the topic, it still takes a LOT of questions to make up a 1 hour episode.
-I generally have 1.5-2 pages of questions written for any show with a guest.
-So I need to research to figure out what to ask beyond what you've already provided in your pitch.
+Even with bullet points breaking down the topic, it still takes a lot of questions to fill a 1-hour episode.
+Most hosts write 1.5 to 2 pages of questions for any show with a guest.
+So they need to research beyond what you've already provided.

 Personalization That Actually Proves You Listened